rahulor/linking-number/README.md

 - Computes the [linking number](https://en.wikipedia.org/wiki/Linking_number#Gauss's_integral_definition) which can be considered as a label corresponding to a loop-combination.
 - Visualize it from the data-file for further analysis if needed.

+- [in progress] Classification task using deep neural network

 See the [LoopMaker](https://loopmaker.streamlit.app/) app in production!

 ## Requirements